formkiq/docs.formkiq.com/docs/tutorials/FileSync CLI/Pre-Hook.md

 }
 ```

-## FileSync CLI

-Now, we will:

-* Create 2 sample example documents

-* Configure the FileSync CLI

-* Run the FileSync to sync the two documents and add metadata

-### Create Sample Files
+## Step 4: Create Sample Files

+Now create the sample files that FileSync will upload.

-Create a directory **example** in the directory, create the following two files example1.txt and example2.txt.
+Create a directory named `examples`, then create `example1.txt` and `example2.txt`.

 Create a new directory:
 ```
-mkdir example
+mkdir examples
 ```

-Create 2 files in the `example` directory
+Create two files in the `examples` directory.

-**example/example1.txt**
+**examples/example1.txt**

 ```
 This is example1.txt
 ```

-**example/example2.txt**
+**examples/example2.txt**

 ```
 This is example2.txt
 ```

-### Configure FileSync CLI
+## Step 5: Configure FileSync CLI

-Using the information from the  CloudFormation **Outputs** of the FileSync CLI and FormKiQ installation configure the CLI using the following command:
+If the CLI is not already configured, configure it using the FormKiQ CloudFormation outputs:

 ```
 fk --configure --access-key ACCESS_KEY \